xson-lang/XSON/docs/Contribute/Contribution-Guidelines.md

 >*If you would like to contribute or suggest changes to the XSON base spec before it is fully released, feel free to open an [issue](../issues) with the correct template*

+Do not make any changes to the wiki or its git directly.
+Instead, make your changes in the `docs` folder.
+These are the wiki files and any changes in this folder are automatically published to the wiki on push.

 ## Documentation

 If you think you could **improve any of the documentation** in some way: